SauceFrank/Sauce-Cross-Browser/README.md

-# Sauce Cross Browser
+# Running Appium Tests on Sauce Labs Platform
- Cross Browser Appium Testing
+This project contains Java examples for running Appium tests on Sauce Labs platform:
+On Real Devices:

+Run with: mvn test